albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 Since sim1 is a vector and its at the first position and considering a target of 0s the InfoNCEloss will be applied correctly

+### 15/04/2025

+The LVS technique is implemented at utils in order to a more modular code.
+In order to use it has to be called with --order_3_tensor
+To make a more readable slurm file we could turn --order_3_tensor and --spec_DAVENet since from now on they will be always called.

+Anyways, we are going to throw a model to be trained with this technique and logging the gradients to wandb.

+Now reproduce the results of Harwarth
+1. Add Wandb
+2. Add folders
+3. Debug¿?
+4. Throw??